Minnesota Chrysanthemums “Mums”

 Before Winter Care:

 - Plant your mums in well-draining soil.
-The cold may not be the killer of your mum but the ice around the roots if there is standing water when the ground freezes.
+The cold air may not be the killer of MN Mums.
+The ice around the root system definitely will if there is standing water when we get freezing temps.

 - Think about a sheltered location that can protect your mum from winter winds.